Last Updated on

 National Street Food Festival

 It’s hard to fully appreciate Indian cuisine without giving a try to Indian street food.
-To savor street food with less chaos and more hygiene, you can pay a visit to Street Food Festival organized by NASVI (National Association of Street Vendors of India).
-It brings all hidden food gems of India under one roof.
-You just think of your favorite street dish and it will be here.
-Paratha gullies, chat corners, golgappa bazaars bring parathas, kachori, samosa, dosa, jalebis, papdi chaat and what not!
-You can see the real India, the way Indians eat, behave and what people talk while eating local dishes.
+To savor street food with less chaos and more hygiene, you can pay a visit to the Street Food Festival organized by NASVI (National Association of Street Vendors of India).

 International Mango Festival

-Beyond these seven food festivals, there are many other events which are worth going to.
-If you have been to any festival mentioned here or you feel some other important event is missing, I will be happy to hear from you.
+Beyond the seven famous food festivals above, there are many regional or local city events which are worth going to.
+If you have been to any festival mentioned here or you feel some other important event is missing, drop a comment – I will be happy to hear from you!